thoughtafter/omniauth-onetime/README.md

 **Is it worth storing long term user generated passwords?**

-I suggest that it very rarely is.
+I suggest that it very rarely is, unless you are an email provider or a financial institution.

 ## Vision